Hit the off switch with this effective breathing exercise

 Along with anxiety and sleep, can the technique help with anything else?

 I often get clients to use it if they have IBS.
 A lot of times IBS and other stomach issues are linked to stress.
 Stress is a fight-or-flight response in the body, a sympathetic response.
 If the body is sympathetic the body is responding like it’s an emergency, all the blood flow goes to the muscles and it puts everything else on airplane mode.
 Those who are stressed tend to find the digestion isn’t getting the attention it needs.
-Practising techniques like 4-7-8, which induces a parasympathetic state, will allow the digestion to start working more efficiently.
+Practicing techniques like 4-7-8, which induces a parasympathetic state, will allow the digestion to start working more efficiently.

 How do the benefits differ from other breathing techniques like box breathing?